 Enroll in GatorCare’s inControl diabetes program

 Get ‘in control’ of your diabetes!
-Participate in this six-month program to learn how to slow the progression of diabetes through proper nutrition, exercise, stress management, and medication.
+Participate in this program to learn how to slow the progression of diabetes through proper nutrition, exercise, stress management, and medication.
 Develop healthy behaviors in a supportive environment to prevent potential complications and engage with your providers to ensure proper management.
-Members who complete the program will receive $150 and will have their 2017 $100 pharmacy deductible waived.

 Receive formal diabetes education